Lisbet Dahl: Background

 Lisbet grew up in a family of actors; her mother is Danish actress Toni Biering and father is the actor Helge Dahl.

 She was trained to be an actor at Aalborg Teater from 1965 to 1967.

 She has been married four times and has five children.
 In an interview, she said "If I could change anything, I would only have had one man.
 I should never have get divorced."

 Dahl's marriages were to Lars Høy (1970-1976), Preben Kaas (1977-1981, his death), Claus Wolter (1987-1992), and Stefan Fønns (1995-2000).
-Her children are Louise (1966), Jacob (1967), Martine (1970), Elisabeth (1984), Gustav (1990).
+She has five children.

 She wrote the book At overkomme livet (1999).

 Dahl has received various awards and honours, during her career.
 She was honoured with the Danish order of chivalry, Knight of the Dannebrog, in 2000.
 Dahl received the Årets Dirch in 1981, a prize given to revue actors.
 In 2016 she received the lifetime achievement award for Danish theatre, the Reumert Prize of Honour.

 She is mentioned in Kraks Blå Bog (Krak's Blue Book), a Danish biographical dictionary service.